 The identity provider tells the app that you are indeed the person you claim to be by providing it with a signed ID token.

 When the app you’re signing into gets this token, it uses the signature to verify that the identity provider did indeed create that token — and now you’re fully authenticated!

-OpenID Connect (OIDC) is the underlying protocol used for this flow.
-OIDC is a layer on top of OAuth 2.0 — a protocol used for access delegation — that standardises identity data like your name and email address.
+OpenID Connect (OIDC22) is the underlying protocol used for this flow.
+OIDC is a layer on top of OAuth 2.0 — a protocol used for access delegation23 — that standardises identity data like your name and email address.